arekinath/loglunatic/README.md

       type = "nginx_access"
     }

-As you can see, the `stdout{}` output "pretty-prints" the internal representation of the log event as a Lua table.
+### Output to ElasticSearch

 We could also replace `stdout` with the `elasticsearch.http` output module, to submit this as JSON to ElasticSearch.
 The JSON it generates is compatible with logstash, and even stored in the same day-by-day indexes, so you can keep using the same tools (such as Kibana) that you would use with logstash.

+You can provide options to the `elasticsearch.http` module such as the hostname and port to connect to, but also the "threshold" that decides how many objects to submit at once to a `_bulk` call.
+See the Wiki for more documentation.

 ## As a daemon